 - Organize your delegation.
 Determine who will attend as your delegation and whether you will have advisory support from your school in order to create a budget.

 - Create a budget.
 Estimate all costs and sources of funding for your delegation.
+Each conference has its own "Costs" page that lists various cost considerations.
+Links to each conference may be found on the left.

 - Publicize your NMUN delegation.
 Create awareness of your school’s or organization’s National Model UN program and its purpose.